top of page

 Weeki Wachee River (Weeki Wachee, Hernando County)

-ends at Rogers Park.
+Weeki Wachee is home to the famous mermaids and has a beautiful 7.4 mile spring-fed sandy bottom river, which is a beautiful bluish-green color.
+Its 6 mile paddling trail begins at the Weeki Wachee Springs State Park and ends at Rogers Park.
 Like other springs in Florida, the Weeki's temperature remains a constant 72 degrees year round.
 As the weather gets warmer it becomes a popular spot, because it's such a refreshing place to cool off.
 Manatees are frequently seen here, especially in the cooler months.

 Crystal River/Three Sisters Spring (Crystal River, Citrus County)